LloydAlbin/Microcontroller-Breadboards/README.md

 - **nozzle diameter: 0.4 mm recommended**
 - Infill: 50%
 - Supports: Not required for main board (flip upside down to print)
+- Optional: Bottom Plate (If not using a bottom plate, it is intended that you put on a double stick foam backing)
-- Optional: Pause print to insert M2 nuts for screw mounting
+- Optional: Pause print to insert M2 nuts for screw mounting (If using a nut, my prefered version is the heat insert)

-Alternatively, the bottom plate may be **glued** instead of screwed.
+If you can't use the Heat Insert of Nut, then you may **glue** the bottom plate in.

 ## 🛠 Assembly Overview